-The National Archives opened in 1935 in Washington, DC.
-It holds the original copies of America’s Founding Documents in bronze-framed, bulletproof, moisture-controlled sealed display cases by day and in multi-ton bomb proof vaults at night.
-The documents are flanked by murals of Thomas Jefferson amidst the Continental Congress and James Madison at the Constitutional Convention.
+The National Archives opened in 1935 in Washington, DC to hold the original copies of America’s Founding Documents.
+These are flanked by murals of Thomas Jefferson amidst the Continental Congress and James Madison at the Constitutional Convention.

 The Rotunda in the Archives is the permanent home of our country’s Charters of Freedom: the Declaration of Independence, Constitution of the United States, and Bill of Rights.

-The Archives serves as the original headquarters of the National Archives and Records Administration, established in 1934.
+The Archives serves as the original headquarters of the National Archives and Records Administration established in 1934.
 Congress created NARA because government agencies were having difficulty maintaining their records.
 Fires, floods and other disasters caused irreparable damage.
 Records were stored in extreme climates, stuffed in bottom drawers, lost, misplaced, or outright stolen.
-The federal goverment needed a central location to organize and protect their valuable originals.
+The federal government needed a central location to organize and protect their valuable originals.

-Besides safeguarding documents, NARA provides access to the public, i.e. for someone like me who wants to see my father’s naval ship records.
+Besides safeguarding documents, NARA provides access to the general public for naval records.

 In 1994, due to the increasing demand for display space and storage, NARA opened an additional facility near the University of Maryland in College Park.